knative/serving/test/performance/observed-concurrency/README.md

 ## Scenario

 This test reports the *observed concurrency* from the point of view of an external user.
-As such, this is a blackbox test that knows nothing about the innerts of knative.
+As such, this is a blackbox test that knows nothing about the innards of knative.

 The application that gets deployed is a minimal http server, that will report the server-side start and finish timestamp of a request in nanoseconds.
 Moreover, it will sleep for a defined amount of time (defined via a query parameter `timestamp`, which takes the time to sleep in milliseconds).
 The application is running in single-concurrency mode to surface any scheduling inaccuracies and to be very dependent on quick autoscaling.